vstoykovbg/slowkdf/README.md

 How many seconds after you enter wrong passwords you get response "bad password", while using LUKS, TrueCrypt, GnuPG?
 Less than a second?
 Two seconds?
 Do you think that this is enogh?

-WTF?
-There is a huge bug in GnuPG - your private keys are not protected by the desired key stretching: <a href="https://www.reddit.com/r/crypto/comments/6y0eug/dsa_keys_may_be_between_1024_and_3072_bits_long/dmkeke8/">I know this really needs to be super clear for everyone to see.
-Due to a bug, GPG completely ignored your S2K settings and isn't giving you the protection you asked for.</a>

 See this example:

 ```$ gpg -vv -c --force-mdc --s2k-mode 3 --s2k-count 65011712 --s2k-digest-algo SHA512 --cipher-algo TWOFISH MyFile.txt```